 A Day in Web4

 What would your day look like if the internet had trust built in?
-Walk through 10 real scenarios and see the difference.
+10 scenarios across one day — pick a choice in each, see what happens, then click Next scenario to advance through the timeline above.

 🚀But what does setting up Web4 look like?— Your first 5 minutes▶